rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

         }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+### Step 3: Add code to get and manage the prediction key

+On Line 147, create a method GetPredictionKey with two parameters of trainingKey
+with a data type of string, and a second parameter of args with the data type
+of string, using the value from the predictionkey variable.
+The code can include control of flow logic to either use the key if it already
+defined, or to prompt for the key should it be missing.
+Add the
+following code at the bootom of the cs file, underneath the } that is third from
+the bottom from the file.

+--NOTE THAT THE CODE IS MISSING BY DESIGN

-### Step 3: Create code that will upload images from the local disk
+### Step 4: Create code that will upload images from the local disk

 To upload files form disk, review and insert the following code after the code
 you have just inserted "return trainingKey; }"